TheTinyTechCompany/TheTinyTechCompany.github.io/about.md

 ## WE ARE:
-A new startup located in sunny Brisbane Australia, founded by [Matthew Erbs](https://twitter.com/MatthewErbs) and [Ramona Raggl](https://twitter.com/ramonaraggl).
+A newly founded startup located in sunny Brisbane, Australia.
+[Matthew Erbs](https://twitter.com/MatthewErbs) and [Ramona Raggl](https://twitter.com/ramonaraggl) started this venture after running successful business in their respective industries.

 ## WHAT WE DO:

-*Delivery* is the the key to what we provide to our clients.
-We specialise in DevOps, App Development and Solution Delivery across a variety of Cloud providers.
+A focus on *Delivery* is key to services we provide to our clients.
+We specialise in educational technology and statistical analytics utilising continuous delivery of app development and solutions across a variety of Cloud providers.